-The recruitment process you go through to secure a work experience position is similar to applying for graduate positions.
-This means you could already be part-way to securing a graduate position by the time you start your placement or internship.
+The recruitment process you go through to secure work experience is similar to applying for graduate positions.
+This means that you could already be part-way to securing a graduate position by the time you start your placement or internship.

 What’s on offer?

-The two main types of work experience are internships and placements.
-Placements are available with specific degrees and allow you to take a year out of studying to work for a company in a related industry.
-This differs from internships , which usually last 6-12 weeks, are not linked to a degree course and are normally undertaken in the summer months.
+There are two main types of work experience; placements and internships.
+Placements are available with specific degrees and allow you to take a year out of your studies to work for a company in a related industry.
+This differs from internships , which usually last 6-12 weeks, are not linked to a degree course and are normally taken in the summer.

-Some accounting, finance and business degree courses will give students the option to take a placement year as part of their degree.
-Firms local to universities may offer placements, especially if the university has good business links.
+Some accounting, finance and business degree courses will give students the options to take a placement year as part of their degree.
+Firms local to your university may offer placements, especially if the university has good business links.
 Larger national employers may offer these programmes too.
 There are huge benefits to taking part in a placement year, including:

-- Earn money to support yourself through your studies
+- Earning money to support yourself through your studies

-- Get a greater understanding of the graduate recruitment process
+- Understanding the graduate recruitment process more fully

 Most universities that offer placement years will have a dedicated department to assist your placement search, but students can also search for and contact employers directly.
-University careers fairs can be a good place to start.
+University careers fairs and the Accountancy Careers website are both good places to start.